-exempted from rates.
-Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% Property used for bona-fide agriculture purposes where the owner/tenant supply free 0% basic services to farm workers Property zoned as agriculture which is not used for agriculture purposes 0% State-owned property: residential 0% State-owned property: public infrastructure 30% Other state property 0% Municipal property used for municipal purpose; 100% Municipal property not used for municipal purpose; 0% State owned property: Schools 20% State trust land 0% Protected areas 100% Properties on which national monuments are situated and used for residential purposes only Properties on which national monuments are situated and used for business and 0% commercial purposes Properties owned by benevolent organisations and used to further the objectives of such 100% organisations Properties owned by a land reform beneficiary or his/her heirs for the first ten years as 100% from date of the first registration of the title deed in the Deeds Office
+Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% Property used for bona-fide agriculture purposes where the owner/tenant supply 0% free basic services to farm workers

+Property zoned as agriculture which is not used for agriculture purposes 50% State-owned property: residential 0% State-owned property: public infrastructure 30% Other state property 0% Municipal property used for municipal purpose; 100% Municipal property not used for municipal purpose; 0% State owned property: Schools 20% State trust land 0% Protected areas 100% • Properties on which national monuments are situated and used for residential 0% purposes only • Properties on which national monuments are situated and used for business and 0% commercial purposes Properties owned by benevolent organisations and used to further the objectives of 100% such organisations Properties owned by a land reform beneficiary or his/her heirs for the first ten years 100% as from date of the first registration of the title deed in the Deeds Office

-Property registered in the name of a religious body or organisation and primarily used as 100% a place of worship including the official dwelling of a minister or employee of that organisation who officiates at services.
-Property registered in the name of a private school which is registered in terms of an act.
-Property situated in the rural area which is zoned as non-agriculture 30% Property registered in the name of a charitable organisation and/or church that house the poor
+• Property registered in the name of a religious body or organisation and primarily used as a place of worship including the official dwelling of a minister or employee of that organisation who officiates at services.
+100% • Property registered in the name of a private school which is registered in terms of an act.
+20% • Property situated in the rural area which is zoned as non-agriculture 30% • Property registered in the name of a charitable organisation and/or church that house the poor 100% • Property in the rural area that are used for a hall, on condition that the halls have a separate title deed and are owned by a non-profit organization.
+100% • Property owned by a sportclub, on condition that these properties of the sporting codes have a separate title deed and are owned by the sporting body.
+100%